bmaltais/kohya_ss/train_network_README.md

 ## A Note about Trained Models

-Cloneofsimo's repository and d8ahazard's [Drebooth Extension for Stable-Diffusion-WebUI](https://github.com/d8ahazard/sd_drebooth_extension) are currently incompatible.
+Cloneofsimo's repository and d8ahazard's [Dreambooth Extension for Stable-Diffusion-WebUI](https://github.com/d8ahazard/sd_dreambooth_extension) are currently incompatible.
 Because we are doing some enhancements (see below).

-When generating images with WebUI, etc., merge the learned LoRA model with the learning source Stable Diffusion model in advance with the script in this repository, or click here [Extention for WebUI] (https://github .com/kohya-ss/sd-webui-additional-networks).
+When generating images with WebUI, etc., merge the learned LoRA model with the learning source Stable Diffusion model in advance with the script in this repository, or click here [Extention for WebUI](https://github.com/kohya-ss/sd-webui-additional-networks).

 ## Learning method